 result indicates the outcome of the command.
 A value of 0 means success while any non-zero value designates an error.
-Currently Lis used as a generic error but additional error codes may be added in the future. text field typically appears when result is non-zero and contains a description of the error encountered, but it may also appear for successful results.
-That's command specific. arguments is a map of additional data values returned by the server, specific to the command issued.
+Currently 1 is used as a generic error, but additional error codes may be added in the future.
+The text field typically appears when result is non-zero and contains a description of the error encountered, but it may also appear for successful results (that is command specific). arguments is a map of additional data values returned by the server which is specific to the command issued.
 The map is always present, even if it contains no data values.

-15.2 Using control channel
+15.2 Using the Control Channel

-ISC does not provide a client for using control channel.
-The primary reason for that is the expectation is that the entity using control channel is typically an IPAM or similar network management/monitoring software which may have quite varied expectations regarding the client and is even likely to be written in languages different than C or C++.
-Therefore we only provide examples how one can take advantage of the API.
+Kea does not currently provide a client for using the control channel.
+The primary reason for this is the expectation is that the entity using the control channel is typically an IPAM or similar network management/monitoring software which may have quite varied expectations regarding the client and is even likely to be written in languages different than C or C++.
+Therefore only examples are provided to show how one can take advantage of the API.